mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 Next, we need a use case to train our skills about Doobie.
 We will use the same use case we introduced in the article [Unleashing the Power of HTTP Apis: The Http4s Library](https://blog.rockthejvm.com/http4s-tutorial/), which is implementing a small IMDB-like web service.
 The primary domain objects of the service are movies, actors, and directors.
 The goal is to use Doobie to interact with these tables through queries, insertion, and updates.

-Inside Postgres, we will model the domain objects as tables and define the relations between them as foreign keys.
+Inside Postgres, we will model the domain objects as tables and define their relations as foreign keys.
 The tables will be named `movies`, `actors`, and `directors`:

 ```sql
 -- Database